eonarheim/eonarheim.github.io/docs/actor.md

 var myActor = new MyActor(100, 100, 100, 100, Color.Azure);
 {% endhighlight %}

-**Note** - Please use the built in inheritance mechanic if you are using TypeScript.
+**Note** - If you are using TypeScript, it is easier to use the built-in inheritance mechanic .
 This method is meant as a convenience for games built in JavaScript.

 ## Properties
 <pre>actor.x</pre>